Protected Characteristics

 20th November 2023

 As a school, we focus on high quality pastoral care, kindness, tolerance, and social justice.
-This term, our Solefield Independent Project focussed on Protected Characteristics.
+This term, our Solefield Independent Project focused on Protected Characteristics.
 Over 30% of our school have taken part, producing posters and stories.
 These have been displayed and discussed in assembly.

 We explore the impact of systemic prejudice and stereotyping.
 While this is a serious theme, please rest assured that we introduce students to it in an age-appropriate way.
 We want to equip our pupils with the knowledge they need to both be aware of and combat prejudice and uphold Fundamental British Values.
 All of this underlines that we want our pupils to be aware of inequality, to understand its causes and effects and to be committed to doing something about it.